jennerwein/swarmlab/Exercise announcement/README.md

 Shell-Scripts | Ansible Playbooks
 ------------ | -------------
 Write a script that installs Portainer and use it in the Vagrantfile provisioning loop.
-Open Portainer in the browser to verify the installation | Write a playbook to install Portainer in one of Cluster hosts, call Portainer in your browser to verify the Installation.
+Open Portainer in the browser to verify the installation | Write a playbook to install Portainer in one of cluster hosts, call Portainer in your browser to verify the installation.